salehyahyaa/SalehYahyaa/README.md

 **Hey, I'm Saleh!**
 ---
-Dual major student in Computer Science and Information Technology.
-I specialize in backend with a strong interest in C++ and Python.
+Dual major student in Computer Science & Information Technology.
+I specialize in backend with a strong interest in C++ & Python.

 **Public Projects Index**